Contents

 [WordPress Shortcodes] added by the GV Plugin to various GV sites.
 These aren't part of WordPress, they are things added by Jer Clarke.

-Most GV content does not require these shortcodes, they are mostly designed for special occasions and special pages that are only created once for each site.
+Most GV content doesn't require these shortcodes, they are mostly designed for special occasions and special pages that are only created once for each site.

 SEE ALSO WordPress Widgets and Sidebars to learn about how widgets work and how you can use shortcodes to supercharge them!